Stomper10/CheXpert/README.md

 # 1. Download the Data
 At the bottom of the CheXpert [webpage](https://stanfordmlgroup.github.io/competitions/chexpert/), write a registration form to download the CheXpert dataset.
-You will receive a link to the download over email.
-Right-click your mouse on the download link(439GB or 11GB) and click 'Copy link address'.
+You will receive an email with the download link.
+Right-click your mouse on the download link (439GB or 11GB) and click 'Copy link address'.

 Then, open Git Bash to run the following command.
-Paste your link address inside the double quotation marks(RUN WITH QUOTATION MARKS).
-It will take a while even for the downsampled(11GB) dataset.
+Paste your link address inside the double quotation marks (PLEASE RUN WITH QUOTATION MARKS).
+It will take a while even for the downsampled (11GB) dataset.
 In this experiment, I used the downsampled dataset.

 ```bash
 wget "link_address_you_copied"